yext/edward/docs_src/content/commands.md

 To protect against false positives, you can instruct Edward to ignore specific patterns when running `generate` by creating an *.edwardignore* file.

 This file uses the same format as [gitignore](https://git-scm.com/docs/gitignore).
 You can place an *.edwardignore* file in any directory and it will take effect for paths below that directory, replacing ignores specified by ignore files higher up.

-## watch: Automatically rebuild and relaunch

-When running `start` or `restart`, the `-watch` flag can be specified to instruct Edward to try and automatically restart services when files change in the directories specified in their config.

-For example:

-    $ edward start -watch myservice

-Will build and launch *myservice* and watch for changes in the paths specified by *myservice's* config.

-If you run `edward start` or `edward restart` with this flag, it will continue running after all services are started and monitor their watch paths for changes.
-Any restarts caused by these changes will be logged in the console.

-If a service does not compile after a change, it will continue to run with its last good build and Edward will continue watching for changes.

-If none of the started services have watch paths configured, Edward will display a warning and exit once all services have started.